diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 Snowpack and the polyfill es-module-shim can do much more than the examples provided here.
 I encourage you to checkout their documentation.

-You can check the progress of the import maps on chromestatus.com
+You can check the progress of the import maps on [chromestatus.com][1]

 Import maps can also be used with [unpkg](https://unpkg.com/) content delivery network.
-The bare syntax can be mapped to an unpkg url,[Deno](https://deno.land/manual/linking_to_external_code/import_maps) does the same.
+The bare syntax can be mapped to an unpkg url,[Deno](https://deno.land/manual/linking_to_external_code/import_maps) uses import maps to do something similar.
 You can even use unpkg urls as a fallback in case a module is not available in the node_modules folder.

 ## References
 <!-- These links are referenced twice in the blog -->